We believe that bullying and harassment are never okay.

 - Are you in immediate danger?
 If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).

-- Find a safe space.
-If an incident has just happened try and find somewhere you feel safe.
-If this isn't possible and you are scared or fearful you can call Security on 01225 87 5555.
+- If an incident has just happened try and find somewhere you feel safe.
+If this isn't possible and you are scared or fearful you can call Security on 01225 87 5555 or the Police non-emergency number 101.

 - What are bullying and harassment?
 It might be useful to think about what is meant by bullying and harassment and how these behaviours are described.

-- Harassment Advisor.
-An advisor can talk through the University's procedures, how to make a complaint and what support is available, in confidence.
+- To a Harassment Advisor - who can talk through the University's procedures, how to make a complaint and what support is available, in confidence.

-- The BSUSU Advice Service is a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
+- To the BSUSU Advice Centre - a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
 This support includes checking draft complaints and attending any meetings with the University.

 - Find out what support is available if you think you have been bullied or harassed.